17 Things To Do In London At Christmas 2024

 7. London’s Christmas windows

 Central London department stores really know how to turn on the festive sparkle – and you can’t get that online.
 Selfridges on Oxford Street always put on a spectacle with their visual displays, and kids get the wow factor from Hamleys Christmas windows.
-For something rather luxurious, visit Harrods on Brompton Road (last year it was a collaboration with Dior).
+For something rather luxurious, visit Harrods on Brompton Road (last year it was a collaboration with Valentino).
 Fortnum & Mason and Liberty always fill their windows with Christmas cheer tempting us inside for a spot of Christmas shopping too.

 8. Carols and concerts